xcwolfe/Differential-Expression-in-C-elegans/README.md

 JUM and its dependent scripts can be downloaded from https://github.com/qqwang-berkeley/JUM \
 All system requirements can be downloaded within a matter of minutes on a typical desktop computer

-I have ordered the R scripts in chronological order (1-12).
-I recommend running all scripts in this order to generate the correct files and file types.
+I have ordered the R scripts (1-12).
+I recommend running all scripts in this order to generate the correct files and file formats.
+There is a bonus script (#13) on evolutionary conservation that ultimately was not included in the final manuscript: Wolfe, Z., Liska, D., & Norris, A. (2025).
+Deep transcriptomics reveals cell-specific isoforms of pan-neuronal genes. *Nature Communications, 16*(1), 1-14.

-You can run STAR and JUM.md any time before R script #6 (JUM file automation.R), although I would recommend running it as soon as possible.
+You can run STAR_and_JUM.md any time before R script #6 (JUM_file_automation.R), although I would recommend running it as soon as possible.
 If you are starting this pipeline with .fastq or .fastq.gz files, you *have* to run STAR and HTSeq before the first script.

 The Bulk RNA-seq data I use (as an example) comes from Barrett et al. 2022 (CeNGEN) (PRJNA952691).
 A sample count matrix is provided for all 46 cell types (Barrett_et_al_2022_CeNGEN_bulk_RNAseq_data.csv).
 This repository contains an additional dataset (Barrett_et_al_2022_CeNGEN_practice_RNAseq_data.csv) which can be used as a practice dataset; it contains only 8 cell types as opposed to the 46 used in the full dataset.